Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Experiment

 \section{Experiment}

-The section studies the experimental performance of the RLS and (1+1) EA for the two variants CCMSP-1 and CCMSP-$2^+$.
-The values of the common variables considered in the two variants are set as follows: The expected processing time of each job is $a = 100$ and its variance is $d = 10^{-2}$; the acceptable threshold is $\gamma = 0.05$; the number of groups is $k \in \{2^2,2^3,2^4,2^5,2^6,2^7\}$.
-Recall that all jobs considered in CCMSP-1 and CCMSP-$2^+$ have the same expected processing time $a$, and the theoretical results obtained above do not depend on $a$.
-Thus we just consider one setting approach for the value of the expected processing time $a$ in our experimental work.
+The section studies the experimental performance of RLS and (1+1)~EA for the three variants CCMSP-1, CCMSP-$2^+$ and CCMSP-$2^-$.
+The values of the common variables considered in the three variants are set as follows: The expected processing time of each job is $a = 100$ and its variance is $d = 10^{-2}$; the acceptable threshold is $\gamma = 0.05$; the number of groups is $k \in \{2^2,2^3,2^4,2^5,2^6,2^7\}$.
+Recall that all jobs considered in the three variants have the same expected processing time $a$ and variance $d$, and the related expected runtime and properties of the local optimal solutions mentioned above do not depend on $a$ and $d$.
+Thus we just consider one setting approach for the values of $a$ and $d$ in our experimental work.

-{\bf CCMSP-1}.
-The number of jobs in each group is set as $m \in \{10,50,100,200,300,400\}$.
-For the value of the co-variance, we consider the three setting approaches given below.
+\emph{CCMSP-1}.
+The number of jobs in the group is set as $m \in \{10,50,100,200,\\ 300,400\}$.
+For the value of the covariance, we consider the three setting approaches given below.
 Firstly, if the jobs in the same group are the same, then we have $cov(X,X) = var(X) = 10^{-2}$, where $X$ denotes a job.
 Thus the first setting approach is (1). $c = 10^{-2}$.
-For the other case that the jobs in the same group are not the same, we consider the two setting approaches: (2). $c = 10^{-3}$ and (3). $c = 10^{-7}$, to analyze whether the extra constraint considered in CCMSP-$2^+$ has an impact on the experimental performance of the two algorithms for the instances of CCMSP-1, where $c = 10^{-3}$ is large enough to violate the extra constraint, but $c = 10^{-7}$ is not.
+For the other case that the jobs in the same group are not the same, we consider the two setting approaches: (2). $c = 10^{-7}$ and (3). $c = 10^{20}$, to analyze whether the extra constraint considered in CCMSP-$2^+$ and the one considered in CCMSP-$2^-$ have an impact on the experimental performance of the two algorithms for the instances of CCMSP-1, where $c = 10^{-7}$ and $c = 10^{20}$ meet the extra constraints of CCMSP-$2^+$ and CCMSP-$2^-$, respectively.